 In 1995, the Executive Compensation Committee established the formula for LTIP awards for the 3-year cycle 1995 to 1997.
 Under the formula for this cycle, LTIP payouts are based on target percentages (ranging from 10% to 50%) of each participant's average base salary over the 3-year performance cycle.
-If the Corporation does not achieve a threshold average annual return on assets ("ROA") of 1% over the 3-year performance cycle, no payouts will be due under the LTIP.
-When the Corporation's ROA exceeds the threshold level, the target awards to participants are adjusted by a factor (ranging from 0% to 140%) based on the Corporation's financial performance compared to a peer group, as measured by relative return on average equity ("ROE"), and based upon the relative Total Stockholder Return ("TSR").
+If the Corporation does not achieve a minimum threshold average annual return on assets ("ROA") of 1% over the 3-year performance cycle, no payouts will be due under the LTIP.
+When the Corporation's ROA exceeds the threshold level, the target awards to participants are adjusted by a factor (ranging from 0% to 140%) based on the Corporation's financial performance compared to a peer group, as measured by relative return on average equity ("ROE"), and based upon the relative Total Stockholder Return (TSR").
 Relative ROE and relative TSR are equally weighted in the payout calculation.
 In addition, LTIP payouts to participants may be adjusted by the Committee based on that individual's performance (from 0% to 140% of the individual's targeted amount as adjusted for the Corporation's performance).

 The peer group used for comparative ROE and TSR purposes is comprised of regional bank holding companies similar to the Corporation in size, performance and nature of operations.
-The group includes some but not all of the companies in the S&P Major Regional Bank Index.

 Cash payouts are made after each 3-year performance cycle.
-There were no payouts in 1995 for the three-year cycle 1992-1994 because the Corporation did not achieve the threshold average ROE required for that cycle.
+There were no payouts in 1995 for the three-year cycle 1992-1994 because the Corporation did not achieve the minimum threshold average ROE required for that cycle.
 (For 3-year performance cycles ending in years before 1997, the threshold performance measure was average ROE rather than average ROA.)
 A participant can elect to have the cash award deferred for future payment under the Corporation's Deferred Compensation Plan.